 A routine based habit is usually something that we always do because we recognize (or have been taught) the importance of repeating doing it.
 The simple act of always making (or not) the bed in the morning is a routine habit.
 As is ironing your work clothes on the weekend cause you know you won’t have time to do so during the week.
 Usually routine habits provide certain structure for our lives, like keeping up our work appearance, ensuring we turn up on time or making sure we adhere to certain accepted hygiene standards.
-A physical habit is as the name suggests something connected to repeated actions that effect us physically.
+A physical habit is, as the name suggests, something connected to repeated actions that effect us physically.
 This could be maintaining good or bad posture whilst sat on your work chair or making sure to go for a walk after lunch cause you know it’s importance to digestion and health and indirectly mood and productivity.

 Physical habits naturally contribute to our physical well being and indirectly to our mental health.

 Attitude based habits are the ones that trigger our emotional reaction to situations and are closely linked to emotional triggers but also encompass the influence of our values (and principles).
 For example the compassion (or not) that one feels towards colleague’s work struggles and complaints is shaped by an attitude habit.
-Likewise when things go wrong, whether by instinct we feel responsible or point the figure at others is an attitude habit.
+Likewise when things go wrong, whether by instinct we feel responsible or point the figure at others, is an attitude habit.
 Inside out mindset for example is a success attitude habit.
 Viewing the 3 types of habits separately helps one to identify better what good or bad habits might be causing a certain situation.
 For example a disorganized or scruffy staff member probably is struggling more with routine habits whilst a staff member prone to conflict more likely is struggling with attitude habits.
 Likewise if you find your positivity levels dropping when busy, it may be that you have given up on the physical habits that were helping to keep up your mental energy levels.

 Regimented habits are different to instigating habits because you always do them regardless of whether they are actually benefiting you.

 The point being with both these regimented habits is not that habit of time keeping or of maintaining a smart appearance don’t matter or give benefit, it is just that if they are “regimented”, the person does not know how to turn it on or off, dependent on the situation.
 This means the habit in itself could be both a good and bad depending on the scenario.
 For example for a receptionist or sales person who attends the public and attends the phone, turning up on time and appearance are likely to be very important habits to maintain but for someone who works in R&D where the need to be innovative and free thinking is more important, it could be argued that being enforced to maintain these repetitive habits could be hindering the creative energy they most need to bring out.
-Avoiding habits are naturally nearly always negative because they end up in us avoiding doing the things we need to do, i.e. giving in to the feeling i can’t be bothered naturally stops us being careful how we phrase our wording in a tricky situation or doing exercise.
+Avoiding habits are naturally nearly always negative because they end up in us avoiding doing the things we need to do, i.e. giving in to the feeling i can’t be bothered naturally stops us being careful how we phrase our wording in a tricky situation and often is the reason people give up doing exercise.
 Unconscious habits are things we do without realizing, i.e. biting our nails.
 Usually they are more negative them positive cause we do not have control over them.

 Avoiding and unconscious habits are usually negative.

 A good way to understand the work purpose of habits is to group the purpose of a habit into categories.
 I like to use the following categories for grouping: 1. responsibility, 2.organization, 3.independent work (autonomy), 4.collaboration, 5.initiative, and 6.self-regulation.
-However behind one set habits is usually parts of multiple sub habits.
+However behind one set of habits is usually parts of multiple sub habits.
 For example the “habit” of always arriving on time to work is first triggered by a responsibility habit of believing this is important in your work but it is then achieved by organizing yourself to arrive 5 minutes early and is kept up by you self regulating yourself to remember both why you need to do it and how you achieve doing it.